mahanlive/moorthy-portfolio-github/README.md

-# Agile Project Manager Portfolio
+# Agile Project Manager/Scrum Master Portfolio

 ## About Me
 A seasoned Project Manager and Scrum Master with over 16 years of IT experience, including 5+ years in managing full project delivery.
 Skilled in driving cross-functional collaboration for full-stack development and data analytics projects using Scrum and hybrid methodologies, with expertise in Java, Spring Boot, data modeling, and tools like Power BI.
 Proficient in managing multi-million-dollar projects, creating SOWs, handling invoicing, and actively enhancing skills in AI to deliver innovative, data-driven solutions.